alkisax/eshopProject/notes.md

 - notes in shipping unresponcive ✅
 - if no commodity image show sth ✅
 - local upload ❌
-- missmacth with front comerce type editorJsContent❓❓❓
-- bugs in search categories
+- bugs in search categories ✅
-- review if buyer
 - chat gpt criteria optimiser